Crime Statistics and Reports

 Campus Sex Crimes Prevention Act

 The Campus Sex Crimes Prevention Act, a federal law that was enacted on October 28, 2000, provides for the tracking of convicted, registered sex offenders enrolled as students at institutions of higher education or working or volunteering on campus.
 The act amends the Jacob Wetterling Crimes against Children and Sexually Violent Offender Registration Act to require sex offenders, already required to register in a state to provide notice, as required under state law, for each institution of higher education in that state at which the person is employed, carries on a vocation, volunteers at, or is a student.
-It requires that state procedures ensure this registration information is promptly made available to law enforcement agencies with jurisdiction where the institutions are located and that it is entered into appropriate state records or data systems.
+It requires that state procedures ensure this registration information is promptly made available to law enforcement agencies with the jurisdiction where the institutions are located and that it is entered into appropriate state records or data systems.

-These changes took effect October 28, 2002.
-The act also amends the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act to require institutions of higher education to issue a statement, in addition to other disclosures required under that act, to advise the campus community where to obtain law enforcement agency information provided by a state concerning registered sex offenders.
+These changes took effect on October 28, 2002.
+The act also amends the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act to require institutions of higher education to issue a statement, in addition to other disclosures required under that act, to advise the campus community where to obtain law enforcement agency information provided by a State concerning registered sex offenders.
 Oregon law was amended in 2005 to make these requirements effective January 1, 2006.
 The Oregon State Police are responsible for maintaining this registry.
 ORS 181.592 authorizes the Oregon State Police to make information about registered sex offenders available to the public.
 ORS 181.592(4)(c) authorizes the release of information on certain sex offenders to be posted on a public web site.